 How to Trade Futures

 If you want to know how to trade futures, we have created a step-by-step guide.
-It covers everything from finding a brokerage/prop trading firm to technical analysis indicators, building a trading plan to practicing with money, and the final step, the settlement date of your order.
+It covers everything from finding a brokerage/prop trading firm to technical analysis indicators, building a trading plan, practicing with money, and the final step, the settlement date of your order.

 Choose a Brokerage or a Prop Trading Firm